 - as the Sichuanese do – added ubiquitously to absolutely everything

-- particularly pockmarked Mother Chen’s beancurd
+- particularly they add it to pockmarked Mother Chen’s beancurd

 - and, I discovered to my delight, to infuse gin.

 Seeking to create a corporate gift that would be memorable for diesel engine technicians, we sought, with the help of a local artisan gin producer, to recreate a gin with the spark and bang of the combustion process.
 After experimenting with a whole selection of peppercorns, sichuan pepper was chosen for the slow-burning heat, and lemon grass provided an additional citrusy spark.
-If you try to make your own, don’t dry fry the Sichuan pepper first.
+If you try to make your own infused gin, don’t dry fry the Sichuan pepper first.

 Buying Sichuan pepper – the quality is very important